 The Nonmajor Governmental Funds consist of other special revenue, capital projects and permanent funds that are aggregated and presented in the Nonmajor Governmental Funds column on the Governmental Funds financial statements.
 The following describes the general use of these fund types:

-Special Revenue Funds - are used to account for the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes other than debt service or capital projects.
+Special Revenue Funds - are used to account for the proceeds of specific revenue sources (other than capital projects funds) that are restricted or committed to expenditures for specified purposes.